ankush13thakur/waracle-submission/README.md

 # Waracle Cake Shop

 ## Application Summary:
 This project exposes APIs for cake entity.
 To run this project you'll need docker installed in your system.
-You can download docker from, https://docs.docker.com/get-docker/.
+You can follow the steps here, https://docs.docker.com/desktop/windows/install/.
+These steps may differ based on your OS.
 ## Steps to run this project:
 - Download/checkout this project in your system
 - Extract it (if downloaded)